Calling All Hearts

-Calling All Hearts is the fourth studio album by American R&B singer Keyshia Cole, released on December 21, 2010 in the United States by Geffen Records.
+Calling All Hearts is the fourth studio album by American singer Keyshia Cole, released on December 21, 2010 in the United States by Geffen Records.
 Appearances on the album include Nicki Minaj, Tank, Faith Evans, Timbaland and Yvonne Cole.

 Background

 Calling All Hearts is made of songs composed before and after Cole met her fiancé, Daniel Gibson.
 Cole wrote the second verse to "Last Hangover".
 Shortly after revealing that she was pregnant with her first child, Cole went into a short hiatus.
 She made her first appearance since the birth of her son at the 2010 BET Awards, performing "Airplanes" with B.o.B.
 In October 2010, Cole leaked an unmastered version of her single, "I Ain't Thru" to her Twitter followers in celebration of her birthday.
 The single was digitally mastered and then officially released.
 During this time, Cole shot the video for the single as well as for the promo single "Long Way Down".
 Cole favorited "Tired of Doing Me".